The Best Ways to Experience Torch Lake

 VRBO vacation rentals tend to have longer minimum night stay requirements than Airbnb rentals.
 Many times in the summer months, the houses and cottages rent by the week from Saturday to Saturday.

-Click the button below to see all available VRBO Torch Lake vacation rentals, or scroll down for a few promising lakefront options.
+Look at the map see all available VRBO Torch Lake vacation rentals, or scroll down for a few promising lakefront options.

 B&Bs Near Torch Lake Michigan

 Several campgrounds will get you close to – but not on – Torch Lake Michigan.

 Head to Torch Grove RV Campground to get close to the Torch Lake sand bar – just make sure you’re camping in an RV.

 Barnes Park is a good option if you can snag a reservation.

 Chain O’Lakes Campground is a bit of a drive but puts you near the Grass River Natural area and downtown Bellaire.